RicardoHS/keras-tensorflow-cudnn-cuda-OCI-linux-installation/README.md

 More info: https://github.com/tensorflow/tensorflow/issues/12052

-Things to add:
+TODO list (you can contribute):
-* Modular script for diferent distros
+* ~~Modular script for diferent distros support~~
+* Hardware detection
+* Info about witch hardware suports witch CUDA and cudNN versions
 * ~~Ubuntu 16.04~~ and 14.04 modules
 * Unistall script (if something goes wrong)